rakutentech/pisah/README.md

 # Pisah

 Pisah (translates to "separate" in Malay) is a tool for splitting a natural language document into sentences.
 Currently Pisah supports only English.
+More languages will be supported in near future.

 The library is mostly based on:
     * Pragmatic Sentence Segmenter (Ruby) (https://github.com/diasks2/pragmatic_segmenter)